 Operating in Türkiye since 1987, leveraging the strong global banking network of its parent company Deutsche Bank AG, Deutsche Bank A.Ş. is primarily focused on investment banking and corporate banking.
-Offering its investment and corporate banking services with a workforce of 122 employees, Deutsche Bank A.Ş. is the Istanbul based subsidiary of Deutsche Bank Group, which has approximately 84,930 employees and EUR 1,337 billion in total assets (as of 31st December 2022) throughout the world.
+Offering its investment and corporate banking services with a workforce of 118 employees, Deutsche Bank A.Ş. is the Istanbul based subsidiary of Deutsche Bank Group, which has approximately 90,130 employees and EUR 1,312 billion in total assets (as of 31st December 2023) throughout the world.
 Deutsche Bank A.Ş. does not have any branches in Türkiye other than Head Office.
-Deutsche Bank A.Ş. targets the highest levels of quality in all product and service segments in which it is active, and strives to be one of the prime relationship bank of each client.
+Deutsche Bank A.Ş. targets the highest levels of quality in all product and service segments in which it is active and strives to be one of the prime relationship Bank of each client.

-In 2022, the Bank continued to take an active part in the bonds and foreign currency vs. Turkish lira transactions.
+In 2023, the Bank continued to take an active part in the bonds and foreign currency vs. Turkish lira transactions.
+Turkish Capital Markets Association awarded the Bank with "1st Position in the Highest Volume Category - Debt Instruments in the Istanbul Stock Exchange.
 Having started to provide custody services as of 2005, Deutsche Bank A.Ş. has become an extremely reputable bank, preferred by foreign investors for its custody services.
-The bank has a 30% market share among all the custodian banks that keep custody of securities portfolios of foreign institutional investors in accordance with Central Bank's and Central Securities Depository of Türkiye, MKK's records.
+The bank has a 37% market share among all the custodian banks that keep custody of securities portfolios of foreign institutional investors in accordance with Central Bank's and Central Securities Depository of Türkiye, MKK's records.

-The bank mediates cash management circulation in domestic and international trade and provides services and consultancy to clients in Türkiye in the fields of short and medium term trade financing and risk management via its specialist teams.
+The bank mediates cash management circulation in domestic and international trade and provides services and consultancy to clients in Türkiye in the fields of short- and medium-term trade financing and risk management via its specialist teams.
 Besides conventional foreign trade products, the bank has become a reliable partner in its clients' banking transactions by providing customized solutions in terms of trade financing products and corporate cash management.